mt4110/veil-rs/docs/baseline/usage.md

 3.  **Periodic Cleanup**: You fixed several historical secrets and want to update the baseline to reflect the cleaner state.

 > [!WARNING]
-> Baseline is strict.
+> Baseline is strict by design.
 If you change the line number or content of a suppressed secret, it becomes "New" again.
-This is intentional.
 To fix, simply re-run `--write-baseline`.

 ## CI Example (GitHub Actions)

-A minimal example for your `.github/workflows/security.yml`:
+A minimal example for your `.github/workflows/security.yml` using the install script:

 ```yaml
 jobs: